dreadl0ck/zeus/wiki/docs/README.md

      A generated Markdown build report that can be converted to HTML, which allows adding nice fonts and syntax highlighting for dumped output.
      I think this is especially interesting for archiving unit test results.

-- Parallel Builds

-     A new header field will allow to run commands in the background, to speed up builds with lots of targets that dont have dependencies between them

 - Encrypted Storage